Rapid manufacturing of color-based hemispherical soft tactile fingertips: Introduction

 The sense of touch plays an important part of the remarkable dexterity exhibited by humans.
 When manipulating objects, the dense array of mechanoreceptors that innervate our skin encodes a rich representation of the contact, which include subtle cues about material properties (e.g. texture~\cite{manfredi2014natural,Wiertlewski2011}, curvature~\cite{goodwin1991tactile}, elasticity~\cite{drewing_2019}) and the dynamics of the contact (e.g. slippage~\cite{barrea2018perception}, forces and torques~\cite{johansson2004first}).
 In turn, these cues shape and regulate the motor commands used to robustly execute dexterous tasks~\cite{Johansson2009}.
 Aside from the neural inputs, the mechanical properties of the fingertip help stabilize the contact and cope with uncertainty of the object's shape and friction~\cite{warman2009fingerprints}.
 Similarly, soft artificial fingertips conform to the object which maximizes contact area and increases grasp stability~\cite{Fearing1988,Okamura2001}.

-A large body of research has focused on realizing similar capabilities in artificial fingertips in order to aid robotic manipulation, see ~\cite{Yousef2011} for an exhaustive review.
+A large body of research has focused on realizing similar capabilities in artificial fingertips in order to aid robotic manipulation, see~\cite{Yousef2011} for an exhaustive review.
 Most of this research resulted in the development of soft, but flat, tactile sensors~\cite{Wang2015,Hammock2013}.
-However, the application of these technologies to double-curved (hemispherical) artificial fingertips is challenging, as the fabrication techniques~\cite{Lin2013}, or working principles~\cite{Ma2019,Yuan2015,Kappassov2019} are not easily transferred to double-curved surfaces.
+However, the application of these technologies to \revise{double-curved (hemispherical) artificial fingertips}{freeform surfaces} is challenging, as the fabrication techniques~\cite{Lin2013}, or working principles~\cite{Ma2019,Yuan2015,Kappassov2019} are not easily transferred to \revise{double-curved}{freeform or even hemispherical} surfaces.

-A popular approach to endow double-curved artificial fingertips with tactile sensing capabilities is to transduce the mechanical deformation into an optical signal via a pattern of markers on the inside of the fingertip that is then captured by a camera~\cite{Ward-Cherrier2018}.
+A popular approach to endow \revise{double-curved}{three-dimensional} artificial fingertips with tactile sensing capabilities is to transduce the mechanical deformation into an optical signal via a pattern of markers on the inside of the fingertip that is then captured by a camera~\cite{Ward-Cherrier2018}.
 This method precludes the need for direct wiring to the soft material artificial fingertip and provides high-resolution tactile information.
 The sensitivity and resolution of these tactile sensors is largely dependent on the quality of the signal transducing pattern on the inside of the fingertip.
 As most of the existing patterns fail to directly encode changes in the distance between the markers and the camera, the normal deformation is commonly approximated from the lateral deformation of the markers.